karllhughes/docker-php-cli-example/readme.md

 1. Copy your Codeship AES key into a file called `codeship.aes` at the root of this project.

-2. Encrypt your .env file: `$ jet encrypt .env .env.encrypted`
+2. Encrypt your .env file: `$ jet encrypt .env .env.encrypted && jet encrypt deployer/.env deployer/.env.encrypted`

 3. Push your code to a repository that is attached to a Codeship Pro CI instance.

+This should run your tests and deploy your code to the server specified in `deployer/.env`

 ## License